digitalocean/go-smbios/README.md

 Example
 -------

 See `cmd/lssmbios` for a runnable example.
+Note that retrieving SMBIOS information is a privileged operation.
+On Linux, you may invoke the binary as root directly, or apply the `CAP_DAC_OVERRIDE` capability to enable reading the information without superuser access.

 Here's the gist of it:

 ```go
 // Find SMBIOS data in operating system-specific location.